MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-accessibility/includes/5-exercise-form-accessibility.md

 For this exercise, you'll use the FastPass tool.
 In FastPass, you run three tests to find the most common accessibility issues in less than five minutes.

-1. Open **Launch Pad** for Accessibility Insights for Web by selecting the extension's toolbar button in the browser.
+1. Open **Launch pad** for Accessibility Insights for Web by selecting the extension's toolbar button in the browser.
 You can also use the keyboard shortcut Ctrl+Shift+K (⌘+Shift+K for macOS).

    :::image type="content" source="../media/launch-pad.png" alt-text="Screenshot that shows the launch pad in Accessibility Insights for Web.":::